 Here's the Best Free Packet Sniffers and Network Analyzers for Traffic and Data Analysis:

-We reviewed the market for free packet sniffers and analyzed the options based on the following criteria:
+We reviewed the network analyzer tools and software market and analyzed the options based on the following criteria:

 With these selection criteria in mind, we have identified some excellent traffic analyzers that have good reputations.
 We have selected systems that will install on Windows, Linux, macOS, Unix, and Android.
 Some of the options are paid tools but they offer long free trial periods.